Continuing Legal Education (CLE)

 The S.J.
 Quinney College of Law offers Utah State Bar Continuing Legal Education credit for attorneys who attend our live events (pursuant to Utah Rule 14-408, “an hour of Verified E-CLE means 60 minutes of actual viewing time) and counts toward live CLE.
 See UT CT.
 R. 14-402 (s) (“Live CLE means a In-Person CLE, Remote Group CLE or Verified E-CLE”).
 As a service to our legal community, we also offer self-study CLE through our video archive on YouTube.

-Please note we offer CLE ONLY on videos posted by the S.J.
+We offer specifically designated CLE videos posted by the S.J.
 Quinney College of Law.
-Not all of the videos posted on the law school’s YouTube channel are eligible for CLE.
-Please confirm on the CLE itself that it indicates it is eligible for CLE.
+Please note, not all of the videos posted on the law school’s YouTube channel are eligible for CLE.
+Please confirm on the video itself that it indicates it is eligible for CLE.
 YouTube’s “suggested videos” often are from other sources, and don’t qualify for CLE.

 - I) Beginning Monday, February 8th, 2021, the S.J.
 Quinney College of Law will ONLY be able to submit for credit those CLE videos that are less than two years old.
 You may still apply for CLE credit for these events by completing form 5 from the MCLE’s website and submitting it to the Utah MCLE office;